About the Ellis Marsalis Center After-School and Summer Programs

 Students may also enroll in Saturday classes to learn the history and origin of Mardi Gras Indian Beading in New Orleans.
 Each semester, students are taught the fundamentals of beading Mardi Gras Indian designs under the direction a Village resident and Mardi Gras Indian Chief of the White Cloud Hunters Tribe.

-During the Spring, Summer and Fall sessions, master classes are offered to all students through a variety of professional musicians visiting internationally, nationally and from the local community.
-This is an exciting way for Center students to interact with professional musicians, and to be exposed to a variety of music genres.
+Master classes are offered throughout the year to all students by a variety of local, national and international professional musicians.
+This is an exciting way for students to interact with professional musicians, and to be exposed to a variety of music genres.

-Students can also participate in off-site field trips to cultural activities held in the city throughout the Spring, Summer and Fall sessions.
+Students also participate in off-site field trips to cultural activities held in the city throughout the year.

 Healthy Habits Program

-The Healthy Habits Program at EMCM provides students enrolled in our after-school and Saturday music education programs access to healthy, nutritious meals and snacks.
+The Healthy Habits Program at the Center provides students access to healthy, nutritious meals and snacks.
 Our goal is to increase our parents' and students' knowledge and appreciation for healthy eating, and to develop our students' social skills enabling them to feel confident in varied social and professional situations as they mature.
 The National Institute for Health and the National Cancer Institute's 5-A-Day for a Better Health Program serves as the basis for our nutritional program.
-EMCM provides a nutritious snack or meal each day.
+The Center provides a nutritious snack or meal each day.
 The snack offerings regularly include fresh fruit and vegetables, fresh cheeses, yogurt, multigrain crackers and other healthy treats.